mx-jeff/job-hunting/checklist.md

     - [?] selenium open blank page when raches in job list in vagas.com [search..]
     - [?] selenium just open a blank page when invoke driver.get() [search..]
     - [?] search jobs in adm, python
+    - [x] fix options of search in vagas
+    - [ ] fix subscribe section in vagas